devennn/devennn.github.io/_posts/2020-09-19-keras-dataloader.md

 ---
 layout: post
-title: Three types of Keras Data Loader to load image dataset
+title: Three Keras Data Loader for different use case
 description: "Keras Data Loader for Image Dataset"
 keywords: "Keras, Data Loader, Images"
 published: False
 ---

-One part of the development cycle that took lots of time is creating data loader.
-Almost every real world project require the developer to carefully plan this part.
-The bigger the dataset, the more effort needed to develop an efficient loaders.
+One part of the development cycle that took lots of time is creating a data loader.
+Almost every real world project requires the developer to carefully plan this part.
+The bigger the dataset, the more effort needed to develop efficient loaders.

 In this blog post, I want to share three methods of data loading that are useful for any Keras projects.